protoni/projects/docs/Projects/Electronics/led-display/index.md

 ## Configuration

-Without configuring the panels do not look too good with HDMI because it doesn't shut off the LED's when the image has a "black pixel".
-I had to change this 'better gray' setting in Colorlight's iSet software and also adjust the GPU's settings to enable this 'YCbCr' setting.
+Without configuring the panels, they do not look too good with HDMI because it doesn't shut off the LEDs when the image has a "black pixel".
+I had to change this 'better gray' setting in Colorlight's iSet software and also adjust the GPU's settings to enable this 'YCbCr' option.
 ![gpuSettings](./gpuSettings.JPG)

 With the initial configuration, you can see that the black parts look more like